sashperso/openshift-hc/user_guide.md

 Repeat steps 5-7 as needed.

 ## Second Option: running the check locally with Ansible
-The playbook makes usage of the `oc` CLI and the Ansible module `k8sinfo` to run checks on the OpenShift cluster, and presents the status of various key components within the cluster.
 ### 1. Access

 To run the heath check, you need access to the OpenShift Container Platform, with cluster-admin access (or a custom User with Cluster ReadOnly permissions).